Prepare for N.C. Licensure and Improve School and Student Outcomes

 - Finish in 16-20 months: Ideal if you have existing professional, work, or personal commitments.

-Experience an education leadership degree program that ensures you get the hands-on skills required to make a difference for your students and school.
+Experience an educational leadership online degree program that ensures you get the hands-on skills required to make a difference for your students and school.

-Accredited by the National Council for Accreditation of Teacher Education (NCATE).
+Accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 A Curriculum That Prepares You for Licensure